 The diet can have a significant impact on the symptoms of hypothyroidism.
-Some foods may improve symptoms, while others may make them worse or interfere with medication.
+Some foods may improve certain symptoms, while others may make them worse or interfere with treatment.

-This can slow down the person’s metabolism and cause weight gain and fatigue, among other symptoms.
+This can slow down the body’s metabolism and cause weight gain and fatigue, among other symptoms.

 - Foods that contain certain nutrients, such as iodine, selenium, and zinc, can help maintain healthy thyroid function.

-- Some foods may negatively impact thyroid function and worsen symptoms of hypothyroidism.
+- Some foods may negatively affect thyroid function and worsen symptoms of hypothyroidism.

-The body requires iodine to produce thyroid hormones, but the body cannot make it, so a person needs to get iodine from their diet.
+The body needs iodine to produce thyroid hormones.
+But because the body cannot make iodine, people need to get it from their diets.

 Foods rich in iodine include: